Riya-arora611/text-similarity/README.md

 {"similarity_score":0.9729417562484741}
 ```

-To test the whole application using frontend you can go to the link:
+To test the whole application on local using frontend you can go to the link:

 ```http://localhost:8501```